Dynamic Host Configuration Protocol: History

-DHCPv6 was initially described by RFC 3315 in 2003.
-After updates by many subsequent RFCs, it was replaced with RFC 8415, which merged in prefix delegation, and stateless address autoconfiguration.
+DHCPv6 was initially defined in 2003.
+After updates by many subsequent RFCs, its definition was replaced in 2018, where prefix delegation and stateless address autoconfiguration were now merged.

 Overview

 Internet Protocol (IP) defines how devices communicate within and across local networks on the Internet.
 A DHCP server can manage IP settings for devices on its local network, e.g., by assigning IP addresses to those devices automatically and dynamically.

 DHCP operates based on the client–server model.
 When a computer or other device connects to a network, the DHCP client software sends a DHCP broadcast query requesting the necessary information.
 Any DHCP server on the network may service the request.
 The DHCP server manages a pool of IP addresses and information about client configuration parameters such as default gateway, domain name, the name servers, and time servers.
 On receiving a DHCP request, the DHCP server may respond with specific information for each client, as previously configured by an administrator, or with a specific address and any other information valid for the entire network and for the time period for which the allocation (lease) is valid.
-A DHCP client typically queries for this information immediately after booting, and periodically thereafter before the expiration of the information.
+A DHCP client typically queries this information immediately after booting, and periodically thereafter before the expiration of the information.
 When a DHCP client refreshes an assignment, it initially requests the same parameter values, but the DHCP server may assign a new address based on the assignment policies set by administrators.

 On large networks that consist of multiple links, a single DHCP server may service the entire network when aided by DHCP relay agents located on the interconnecting routers.
 Such agents relay messages between DHCP clients and DHCP servers located on different subnets.

 Depending on implementation, the DHCP server may have three methods of allocating IP addresses: